gsmithvi/gsmithvi.github.io/_posts/2016-02-15-4-time-lapse-map.md

 {% raw %}

 Interactive graphics are an excellent way to show off your research without being too wordy.
-A former labmate, [Marcelo Araya Salas](http://marceloarayasalas.weebly.com), had been playing around with making movies or gifs in R, and I thought it would be neat to use these tricks to create a time lapse map of the species I study (yes, monk parakeets again).
-I wasn't able to finish this map in time to incorporate it into a poster I presented in January, but I'm happy to be posting the code here and now.
+A former labmate, [Marcelo Araya Salas](http://marceloarayasalas.weebly.com), had been playing around with making movies or gifs in R. I thought it would be neat to create a time lapse map of the species I study (yes, monk parakeets again).
+I wasn't able to finish this map in time for a poster I presented in January, but I'm happy to be posting the code here and now.

 In this post, I'm making use of the `maps` package.
 I chose `maps` because I wanted to demonstrate the global extent of monk parakeet invasions, relative to their native range.
 I prefer the aestethics of `ggmap` whenever possible, but `ggmap` doesn't support maps on a global scale.
 It should be easy to replace the `maps` code with some from any preferred mapping package.